timb-machine-mirrors/guballa-tlsmate/docs/plugin.rst

 This section focuses on how to extend ``tlsmate`` by a plugin.
-We do not concentrate much here on how a TLS connection is setup, instead you will see which classes are relevant for embeeding your TLS scenarios into the application.
+We do not concentrate much here on how a TLS connection is setup, instead you will see which classes are relevant for embedding your TLS scenarios into the application.

 The challenge
 -------------